GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/html/index.md

 title: HTML
 ---

 All web projects need HTML at some point.
+Can the tool process HTML assets?